 Conveyor controls can be operated manually or automatically.
 If you choose an automated system, you’ll need to program the controls to act according to your specific needs.

 It may seem obvious, but not all conveyor manufacturers offer the same type of conveyor.
-Some specialize in belt conveyor systems, while others provide screw augers, chain conveyor systems, pneumatic conveyors, bucket elevators, tubular cable and disc conveyors, or other types of conveyors.
+Some specialize in the production of a belt conveyor system, while others provide screw augers, chain conveyor systems, pneumatic conveyor systems, bucket elevators, tubular cable and disc conveyors, or other types of conveyors.

 - What type of conveyor and controls work best for the kind of material you want to convey?